Highline, Renton school bonds have early voter support

 Bond measures totaling more than $500 million each for new school buildings and capital improvements in the Highline and Renton school districts were leading in Tuesday’s vote count.

-Highline school district voters are voting yes to funding for new school buildings and capital improvements, while Renton School District voters are approving a multimillion-dollar school improvement bond.
+Highline school district voters are saying yes to funding for new school buildings and capital improvements, while Renton School District voters are approving a multimillion-dollar school improvement bond.

 Returns showed Highline Public Schools’ $518.4 million bond measure receiving 65.9% approval from voters.
 A 60% supermajority is needed for it to pass.